Motia Icon

 • Deletion Reaper - Cron jobs that run daily to clean up soft-deleted records and expired data

-Let's continue building your complete backend system by adding these background jobs with Event Steps and scheduled tasks with Cron Steps.
+Let's continue building your complete backend system by adding these background jobs with Queue Steps and scheduled tasks with Cron Steps.